 Iodine to purify water (Can be purchased in cities)

 Toilet paper and cigarette lighter (Toilet paper can be bought in cities)

 Personal snacks from home (Candy bars, Protein bars, granola, nuts, etc.)

 For Winter Treks or Peak Climbing (In addition to above)

-- Large plastic bag to line backpack, daypack from wet conditions, and small bag of dirty clothes
+Large plastic bag to line backpack, daypack from wet conditions, and a small bag of dirty clothes